bash-bastion/basalt/README.md

 To change the behavior of basher, you can set the following variables either globally or before each command:

-- `NEOBASHER_ROOT` - The location of the root Neobasher folder.
-Defaults to `"${XDG_DATA_HOME:-$HOME/.local/share}/neobasher"`
+- `BPM_ROOT` - The location of the root Neobasher folder.
+Defaults to `"${XDG_DATA_HOME:-$HOME/.local/share}/bpm"`
-- `NEOBASHER_FULL_CLONE=true` - Clones the full repo history instead of only the last commit (useful for package development)
+- `BPM_FULL_CLONE=true` - Clones the full repo history instead of only the last commit (useful for package development)
-- `NEOBASHER_PREFIX` - set the installation and package checkout prefix (default is `$NEOBASHER_ROOT/cellar`).
+- `BPM_PREFIX` - set the installation and package checkout prefix (default is `$BPM_ROOT/cellar`).
 Setting this to `/usr/local`, for example, will install binaries to `/usr/local/bin`, manpages to `/usr/local/man`, completions to `/usr/local/completions`, and clone packages to `/usr/local/packages`.
 This allows you to manage "global packages", distinct from individual user packages.

 ## Packages